-When Balin leaves the castle, he decides that the best way to win a position amidst Arthur’s knights is to fulfill the king’s desires and act as an agent of Arthur’s will.
+When Balin leaves the castle, he decides that the best way to regain a position amidst Arthur’s knights is to fulfill the king’s desires and act as an agent of Arthur’s will.
 He explains to his squire, “I wylle hyhe me in al the hast that I may to mete with kynge Ryons and destroye hym eyther els or dye therfor / and yf it may happe me to wynne hym / thenne wille kynge Arthur be my good and gracious lord” (Bk.
 II, 81).
-Balin is focusing entirely on pleasing Arthur and chooses to adopt the king’s endeavors as his own; he believes that if he is able to defeat the king’s enemies, he will redeem himself as a trustworthy knight and regain a spot in the Round Table.
+Balin is focusing entirely on pleasing Arthur and chooses to adopt the king’s endeavors as his own; he believes that if he is able to defeat the king’s enemies, he will redeem himself as a trustworthy knight and regain a spot at the Round Table.
 He chooses to pre-emptively fulfill Arthur’s desires: to combine his intellect with Arthur’s will.
 Because Arthur must remain in the physical location of the court, the continuation of his mission relies on knights adopting his will.
-This then, is why I identify Balin as the knight that best represents the hermetic community: through his identity as least treacherous paired with his goal of internalizing Arthur’s plans as his own (perhaps best described as a willing possession) he manifests the Round Table community in his every action.
+This, then, is why I identify Balin as the knight that best represents the hermetic community: linking his identity as least treacherous knight with his goal of internalizing Arthur’s plans as his own (perhaps best described as a willing possession), he manifests the Round Table community in his every action.
 In many ways, Balin is working diligently to become the perfect Round Table knight—exactly the type of man needed in order to keep the system running.

-That being said, throughout his questing, Balin seems entirely incapable of making a correct choice.
+That being said, throughout his questing Balin seems entirely incapable of making a correct choice.
 At various points within his episode, Balin encounters a situation in which there are no clear answers as to how best to proceed—and he either continuously makes the wrong decision, or there was no way to escape a horrible outcome in the first place.
 For example, after leaving the castle, Balin kills the knight Sir Launceor in a joust after Launceor vows to kill Balin in order to avenge Arthur.
-Killing his enemy may seem like a straightforward choice, but Sir Launceor’s lover, Lady Columbe, arrives and commits suicide out of sorrow.
+Killing his enemy may seem like a straightforward choice for Balin, but Sir Launceor’s lover, Lady Columbe, arrives and commits suicide out of sorrow.
 Other characters in the story seem to hold Balin accountable for Columbe’s death, which inspires the question of what he should have, or even could have, done instead.
 Later on, an invisible knight named Garlonde kills two of Balin’s companions.
 Balin vows to avenge his comrades and eventually finds Garlonde in King Pellam’s castle.
 Unfortunately, they meet in the middle of a feast and Balin must decide whether to kill his foe immediately, which would be an abuse against courtesy, or to wait until a more suitable time, but potentially not get another opportunity.
 He chooses the former for fear that he might lose Garlonde should he wait— but then learns that Garlonde is King Pellam’s brother.